Compare quotes for your trip to Italy

 Pickpocketing is common in the large cities in Italy.
 Be careful, and if you’re taking expensive tech with you, think about additional cover for your items.

 In case you need to cut your trip short or cancel it unexpectedly.
 You’ll need to have bought your insurance a little in advance to take advantage of cancellation cover, so don’t leave it to the last minute.

-Your EHIC won’t bring you home in an emergency, or provide routine medical care, so make sure your travel insurance policy provides some medical cover and includes repatriation.
+Your EHIC or GHIC won’t bring you home in an emergency, or provide routine medical care, so make sure your travel insurance policy provides some medical cover and includes repatriation.

 If you need treatment but your EHIC doesn’t cover all the costs, some insurers will waive your excess - check policy details to see if you’d still need to pay it.

 If you have a UK drivers licence, or a driving licence from a European country, you won’t need an international driving permit.

 All UK insurance providers offer basic third-party cover if you’re driving in an EU country.
 Some might cover you for theft or damage to your car when driving abroad too, but it’s not standard.
 Check your policy details before you head off, and make sure you’ve got enough cover to suit you.